4 Instagram Marketing Tips for Handmade Businesses

 The best small businesses on Instagram have built a loyal following of fans, and that’s the goal for our accounts, content, and engagement strategy.
 We want to build a loyal fanbase that can connect with us, our businesses, our products, and our messaging.

 Creating content that resonates with them will make all of the difference between just selling vs. building a loyal customer base.

 How do you feel about Instagram for your business right now?
+Have you moved onto another platform entirely?
 Do you need a better content strategy that isn’t all product photos?
 Hopefully, this post has given you some content ideas to add in some behind-the-scenes and engagement-type content, too.